Thinking Like a Programmer

 - Data Structures

 Objectives: To become familiar with a programmer’s functional toolkit: statements, blocks, variables, conditions, loops, storage and data structures such as arrays, lists and maps.
-Along the way, we introduce variable initialization (constructors) and scope (fields vs. local variables).
+Along the way, we introduce variable initialization and scope.

 Workshops: Train planning; train planning with loop; loading trucks; number guessing game; making change.